hartwigmedical/actin/molecular/README.md

 | applicableCancerTypes | Colorectal Cancer, Solid Tumor     | The set of all cancer types that are eligible for this trial and match with the patient's cancer type                                      |
 | url                   | https://url.com                    | A link to the trial website for potentially more information                                                                               |

-## Mapping of ORANGE result to ACTIN molecular test
+## Mapping of an ORANGE result to an ACTIN molecular test

-Before an ACTIN molecular record is created, a number of checks are performed on the ORANGE output JSON:
+Before an ACTIN molecular test is created, a number of checks are performed on the ORANGE output data:

 - The ORANGE data is not allowed to contain any germline variants (including structural variants, breakends and homozygous disruptions).
 - Every CUPPA prediction should contain at least the SNV pairwise classifier, genomic position classifier and feature classifier.